-Lakeland University’s Master of Arts in Counseling (M.A.C.)
-Degree is a 48-semester-hour professional graduate training program.
-The M.A.C. program is dedicated to preparing students for one of three professional counseling areas: clinical mental health, higher education counseling or school counseling.
-The M.A.C. program is designed with the working professional in mind and offers opportunities for intellectual, moral and spiritual growth.
+Lakeland University’s Master of Arts in Counseling (MAC) Degree is a 48-60 semester-hour professional graduate training program.
+The MAC program is dedicated to preparing students for one of three professional counseling areas: clinical mental health, higher education counseling or school counseling.
+The MAC program is designed with the working professional in mind and offers opportunities for intellectual, moral and spiritual growth.
 Non-degree-seeking status is available.

-Courses are available in 14-week semesters—in the classroom, BlendEd® and/or online.
+Courses are available in 12-week semesters—in the classroom, hybrid, and/or online.
 Instructors are practicing professionals—many holding terminal degrees—who blend experiential learning with in-class instruction.
 Practicums and internships afford ample time for observation and client contact.
-The M.A.C. program with a clinical mental health emphasis meets the Wisconsin Department of Safety and Professional Services requirements for a Wisconsin Licensed Professional Counselor (LPC).
-The M.A.C. program with a school counseling emphasis is approved by the Wisconsin Department of Public Instruction and is approved for licensure and certification as a Wisconsin school counselor.
+The MAC program with a clinical mental health emphasis meets the Wisconsin Department of Safety and Professional Services requirements for a Wisconsin Licensed Professional Counselor (LPC).
+The MAC program with a school counseling emphasis is approved by the Wisconsin Department of Public Instruction and is approved for licensure and certification as a Wisconsin school counselor.

-Upon being admitted, and with approval of the M.A.C. program director, up to 9 graduate semester hours of coursework relevant to the M.A.C. curriculum may be accepted in transfer from regionally accredited institutions of higher education.
-Transfer courses must have been taken within 10 years prior to application.
+Upon being admitted, and with approval of the MAC program director, up to 9 graduate semester hours of coursework at a “B” or better and relevant to the MAC curriculum may be accepted in transfer from regionally accredited institutions of higher education.
+Transfer courses must have been taken within 10 years prior to application